#tbt 2000 when @TigerWoods dramatically won the #PGAChamp at @ValhallaGolf in a playoff. Welcome back, Tiger!

 It was only the 10th time Woods has missed the cut in a US PGA Tour event since he turned professional in 1996.
+After leaving a seven-foot par putt on the edge of the cup for bogey at eight, Woods made a 26-foot birdie putt at the ninth and a 12-foot birdie putt at the par-3 10th, moving within one stroke of the cut line.
 Woods hit into the trees off the tee at 11 and 12, missed the green at the par-3 13th and found greenside rough at the 14th.

 The former PGA Tour player also left the set here at Congressional Country Club to watch Tiger Woods up close Thursday and Friday.
 "He obviously felt like he needed to play, and at the same time, he knew it would benefit his foundation.
 I said this on the air the other day: I don't think Tiger gets enough credit for the work he does with the foundation, and this is a big part of it.
 It showed that the foundation is important to him."